telerik/kendo-ui-core/docs-aspnet-mvc/getting-started/fundamentals.md

 The above explanation and requirements are applicable to all stylesheets that use relative image URLs.
 This is not a limitation of Kendo UI.
 Theoretically, CSS files can use absolute image URLs, and then the virtual bundle URL can be random, but such an implementation is suitable only for custom tailor-made stylesheets, which are intended to work in a specific application.

 ## See Also

-Other articles on getting started with UI for ASP.NET MVC:

 * [Telerik UI for ASP.NET MVC Overview]({% slug overview_aspnetmvc %})
 * [Telerik UI for ASP.NET MVC NuGet Packages]({% slug aspnetmvc_nuget %})